 Car tires, as well as light and medium truck tires, are accepted at the Transfer Stations.
 Vehicular tires are occasionally brought into the facility through mixed loads.
-The tires are taken out of the waste stream and sent for disposal at recycling facilities.
+The tires are taken out of the waste stream and in 2018 were sent for disposal at Casings, Inc in Greene County.
+Disposal vendors will vary based upon availability and pricing at the time of disposal.
 Large truck tires and agricultural tires are not allowed to be brought in the facilities for disposal.
 Some of the MRDCs collect tires as well.